manoj2411/LearningAlgorithms/README.md

 # Learning Algorithms

-This is code samples for algorithms in cource [Comprehensive Algorithms](https://www.udemy.com/comprehensive-algorithms/#/) @ Udamy.
+This is code samples for algorithms in course [Comprehensive Algorithms](https://www.udemy.com/comprehensive-algorithms/#/) @ Udamy.

 As of now it has: